 Sure, it is easier to get your veggies from the grocery store or farmer's market, but there are compelling reasons to grow your own.
-Here are three of them:
+Here are four of them:

 #1 Better Nutrition

 Numerous studies have been done on the nutrient loss of fruits and vegetables after harvest, and the numbers are astounding.
 Most fruits and vegetables start losing some nutritional value almost immediately.
 As an example, spinach can lose up to 90% of its Vitamin C content in just 1 day!
 Think about that - the produce at your grocery is probably a week old, and produce at the Farmer’s Market is 2-3 days old.
 Since the main reason people say they want to eat more fruits and vegetables in nutrition, this should be a really a big driver to grow fresh vegetables at home.